mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 4. Comparing quality after filtering

-Again perform quality check.
+Again perform a quality check after filtering.

 ```
 for folder in *; do fastqc "$folder"/filtlong.fastq; done
 for folder in *; do NanoPlot --fastq "$folder"/filtlong.fastq --tsv_stats --info_in_report -o "$folder"/nanoplot_filtered ; done
 ```
-***Compare the results to non-filtered reads (step 2).
-What differences do you see?***
+***Compare the obtained results with the non-filtered reads from step 2.
+What differences can you observe?***

 #### 5. Extracting 18S rDNA sequences

-[Barrnap](https://github.com/tseemann/barrnap) software is used to extract rDNA fragments from the reads.
-Unfortunately it is very slow, so I had to run it before, and you will just copy the output to the proper folders.
+[Barrnap](https://github.com/tseemann/barrnap) software extracts rDNA fragments from the reads.
+Unfortunately, it runs very slowly, so to save time, we ran it beforehand.
+You will simply copy the output to the appropriate folders.

 ```
-# Copy barrnap.fasta separaetly for your two samples
+# Copy barrnap.fasta separately for your two samples
 cp ../../4UProtistDiversity/barrnap/yoursamplename/barrnap.fasta ./yoursamplename
 ```